 “The sins that have led to this judgment are social injustice, such as depriving the poor of their rights, and religious arrogance.”
 (Gene Tucker, Harper’s Bible Dictionary).
 In a prosperous nation, religion has become shallow – God is not denied, but the people live as if God didn’t exist.
 Instead, we should remember the injunction of another prophet, Micah, to which Thomas alludes at the conclusion of the hymn: “And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”
 (Micah 6: 8) It is a way of living by which we depend on God rather than on our own abilities (Micah 2: 3) – the grace, as Thomas has it, that trumps sin.

 Many of Troeger’s hymns reflect directly on biblical passages.
 In an interview with Thomas Troeger in Yale Divinity School News (March 2013), he said: “Yes, my mother read the Bible to me every morning.
 ‘You need Jesus!’ she would say.
 She was a strong churchgoer, a probing woman.”
 (In the evening, he’d sit with his father and listen to Bach, Handel or Haydn.
 His first career ambition was to be a professional flautist.)

-Described in the early 1990s as “probably Americas’ finest living hymnwriter”, Troeger spent nearly 40 years as a teacher of homiletics and “a practitioner of the Christian imagination” (one of his books is titled Imagining a Sermon).
+Described in the early 1990s as “probably America's finest living hymnwriter”, Troeger spent nearly 40 years as a teacher of homiletics and “a practitioner of the Christian imagination” (one of his books is titled Imagining a Sermon).
 He taught at Colgate Rochester Divinity School, Iliff School of Theology in Denver, and – for the final ten years of his career – at Yale Divinity School.
 He was ordained as a pastor-priest in both the Presbyterian and the American Episcopalian churches and was a past president of the Academy of Homiletics.
 Born in 1945, Thomas Troeger died on 3 April, 2022.